 A service element should be a part of Confirmation preparation for students enrolled in both the Year 1 and Year 2 Confirmation programs.
 Students are strongly encouraged to do service throughout the year.
 The idea is to 'go out' into the community to serve in some way, alongside other volunteers.

 There are many options available to you in which you could perform some sort of service.
 Look carefully at the various service activities planned through SKY.
-If you attend these and participate, you may count each separate SKY meeting (that completes some sort of service work) as one of your service events.
 SKY offers both service and social events, please refer to the SKY calendar of events and plan accordingly if you are looking for service opportunities.

 - Rosecrest Assisted Living – spend an hour on Thursdays with residents.
 Activities are provided

 - St. Vincent de Paul, Butler—work in stockroom

 - Kilian Cupboard Fellowship dinners – Prep or serve, signup online